Boost Your Conversion Rate

 9. Streamline Your Checkout Process

-If you want to retain some of the unnecessary form fields, make them optional instead of requiring your customers to fill them out.
+If you want to retain some unnecessary form fields, make them optional instead of requiring your customers to fill them out.

 Eliminate hesitations, don’t create them.
-Streamlining your checkout page can improve your customers’ shopping experience and let them spend less time completing their purchases.
+For example, streamlining your checkout page can improve your customers’ shopping experience and let them spend less time completing their purchases.

 10. Promote Sales and Coupons Better